silfverorg/duns.js/README.md

 #### Validation methods
 * validate(value) - Validates 'value' against schema.
 Returns true or false.
+* invalid(value) - Validates 'value' against schema but returns true if schema could not be validated.
 * assert(value) - Like validate, but throws if validation fails.
 * oneOf(schema[]) - Accepts one or more schemas - that must validate.
 * disallow(value) - Disallows exact 'value' in schema.